-This is a good option if you have a drawing tablet or a touchscreen.
+This is a good option if you have a drawing tablet or touchscreen.
 It’s also quite usable if you only have a mouse but may not look as good as a regular signature would.

 To use the drawing tools for a signature, go into the Google document you want to insert a signature into.
-Click “Insert” at the top of the document, then click “Drawing…”
+Click “Insert -> Drawing … ” at the top of the document, then New.

 When you draw your first line, a series of tools appear at the top right.

 Using an Add-on

-If drawing using Google’s tools doesn’t produce the results you want, you can try an add-on instead.
-Just click “Add-ons” while in a document, then “Get add-ons … ” to search for Google Doc extensions to help you write your signature.
+If using Google’s tools doesn’t produce the results you want, you can try an add-on instead.
+Head to “Add-ons -> Get add-ons … ” in the toolbar to search for a suitable Google Doc extension.

 Inserting an Image

 You could also save the document, print it, sign it on paper, then scan the whole thing and use that instead.
-However, you might notice a drop in the quality of the text after the printing and scanning process.
+However, you may notice a drop in the quality of the text after the printing and scanning process.

 Using a Cursive Font

-One particularly great option is Online Signature’s font signature tool.
-There are a lot of fonts you can play with, so you can get a signature that suits your style.
+There are many options to choose from, so you can create a signature that suits your style.
 You can also set the size of your signature and even add a slope to it if you want.